Connecting a pen display with USB-C

 * Cables

-* Thunderbolt USB-C cables can carry carrying enough power
+* Thunderbolt USB-C cables can usually carry enough power.

 * Ports